marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/profle-registration.md

 }
 ```

-There are multiple kinds of resposnes:
+There are multiple kinds of resposnes based on the outcome:

-- request is successfull
+- request is successfull - profile created

 ```js title="201 (created) response"
 {